-282 Commercial Music Techniques II (3) Prerequisite: Music 281 with a grade of C or
+282 Commercial Music Techniques II (3)

 Lecture, 2 hours; laboratory, 2 hours.
 This is a continuation of Music 281, focusing on development of writing techniques for film, television and video, live and studio vocalists, as well as small project studio.
 There is an emphasis on short musical cues, as well as larger forms, incorporating vocal arranging, synthesizer sweetening, and multi-track recording overdubs, in a variety of contemporary styles.
 The class provides an introduction to scoring cues for film, television and video in a project studio setting.